axelerant/testimonials-widget/readme.txt

 = 3.0.0 =

 * This is a major overhaul *without* backwards compliance.
-If you use custom CSS, actions, or filters; this upgrade will break your system until minor corrections are made.
+If you use custom CSS, actions, or filters to modify Testimonials by Aihrus and Testimonials Premium actions or output, this 3.0 upgrade will not be compatible with those modifications until corrections are made.
+Please read [Testimonials by Aihrus and Testimonials Premium 3.0.0 Upgrade Notice](https://aihrus.zendesk.com/entries/52514055) for more help.

 = 2.19.9 =